 Perennial Flowers and Around the House

 - Mulching!
-This is the optimum time to mulch and start applying compost to your garden and food forest areas.
+This is the optimum time to mulch and start applying a layer of compost to your garden and food forest areas (especially end of February).
 Many regions have tree service companies that will deliver wood chips for free if you call and ask them.
 Get ready for a dump truck load!

 - Empty and Sterilize Bird Houses (and feeders): You want to have this completed by mid-month, so you are ready for the spring nesting season.
 To disinfect, I use Shaklee Basic H and/or G. You can find it by clicking here

 - Start ordering your organic soil amendments for spring (compost, mushroom compost, manure, etc.)

 - Finalize your seed orders.
 Use companies that have organic and non-GMO seeds.
 I really like Baker Creek and Seed the Stars.